 4. Train Employees to Understand the Basics of Business

 You’ve heard it before: knowledge is power.
 If you can empower employees by teaching them the basics of business, their engagement levels will skyrocket because they’ll actually understand how business works and, most importantly, how they fit into the big picture.

 The business training you offer doesn’t have to be elaborate (in fact, we recommend that you keep it simple and non-intimidating).
 Simply sending them through a basic business and financial literacy training will be enough to arm them with the knowledge they need to listen (and talk) comfortably about the business.

 Regardless of the industry you’re in or the structure of your company, every business can benefit from having a more engaged workforce where employees are energized and focused on performance and productivity.

-Learn more best practices for an engaging workplace at the 27th Annual Gathering of Games.
+Learn more best practices for an engaging workplace by joining us for our next workshop introductory workshop.

 Have you used any of these best practices to engage your employees?
 Do you have any additional best practices to share?
 Let us know in the comments below!

 Other Articles You Might Like:

 - How to Create A Safe Environment for Employee Involvement